meker12/commerce-channels.en/help/channel-manager/connect-marketplace.md

    - Return to [!DNL Channel Manager] to add the credentials to the **[!UICONTROL Walmart Connection]** information.

-     When you add credentials to [!DNL Channel Manager], Adobe hides the client secret and stores the value in a secure vault.
+     When you add credentials, Adobe hides the client secret and stores the value in a secure vault.

 1. Select **[!UICONTROL Save Store]** to apply the configuration and connect to the [!DNL Walmart marketplace].

-1. After connecting successfully, [complete store setup](complete-store-setup.md) from the **[!UICONTROL Channel Manager]** store list page.
+1. After connecting successfully, [complete store setup](complete-store-setup.md) from the **[!UICONTROL Channel Manager]** store page.

 ![Setup first store](assets/channel-manager-setup-first-store.png)